happycollision/articles/2023-01-02-variant-system/article.md

 with each build separated and loaded dynamically via a simple query parameter in the URL.

-The system allows you to dynamically load
+The system allows you to dynamically load:

 - **Feature branch builds:** Our original goal.
 Deploy work-in-progress builds of your app as you develop a new feature.